hoffmangroup/segway/doc/segway.rst

 XXX describe new regime

-other sections of workflow XXX
+XXX other sections of workflow

+XXX other sections of technical description

 XXX add section on all other options